Howard Reynolds Comes to Danville

 On Friday, after the Georgetown game, Howard Reynolds and Eddie Mahan boarded the train for the long journey from Danville back to Boston.
 Reynolds wanted his readers to have a feeling for what was going on in the world of college football outside of their own area as he typed away during the trip.

-Mahan not only wanted the "Post" readers to also be able to read about his impression of Centre and its team in an article he was preparing on the train, but he was going back to Boston with the mission of reporting back to officials at Harvard about how strongly he felt that Centre should be put in a slot on the Crimson schedule for the upcoming, 1920 season.
+Mahan not only wanted the "Post" readers to be able to read about his impression of Centre and its team in an article he was preparing on the train, but he was going back to Boston with the mission of reporting back to officials at Harvard about how strongly he felt that Centre should be put in a slot on the Crimson schedule for the upcoming, 1920 season.

 Centre’s people felt that everything had gone perfectly during the Bostonians’ visit.
 They felt that there was a real possibility of Chief Myers’ long-held goal of meeting one of the “Big 3” on the gridiron becoming reality.